This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of BP's value that present opportunities for upside or downside to the current Trefis price estimate for BP:

 - Average Crude Oil & NGLs Sales Price: BP's average liquids sales price decreased from $90.20 per barrel in 2008, to $56.30 per barrel in 2009, as the world faced one of the worst economic downturns in recent decades.
 The global economy recovered, pushing BP's average realized liquids price to $73.40 in 2010, while various factors (including economic conditions and geopolitical unrest) pushed prices up above $100 in 2011, and kept prices high through 2012 and 2013, as well.
 However, recently, global benchmark crude oil prices have declined sharply on slower demand growth and rising supplies.
 According to the International Energy Agency's (IEA) estimates, the growth in global oil demand hit a 5-year low in 2014.
 This coincided with record growth in crude oil supply from non-OPEC countries, primarily the U.S., at 1.9 million barrels per day.
 As a result, the price of the front-month Brent crude oil futures contract on the ICE declined by around 50% in the second half of 2014.
 Consequently, BP's Average Crude Oil and NGLs Sales Price declined to almost $88 per barrel in 2014.
+The low oil price environment continued in 2015 & Average Crude Oil & NGLs Sales Price amounted to $46 for the year.
 We currently believe that the recent decline in oil prices could sustain for a longer period amid slower demand growth, and the diminishing price-controlling power of the OPEC.
-According to our estimates, BP's average liquids sales price figure could bottom out at around $47 per barrel in 2015, and rise back to around $77 per barrel by 2022.
+According to our estimates, BP's average liquids sales price figure could bottom out at around $44 per barrel in 2016, and rise back to around $72 per barrel by 2022.
 However, if a faster than expected increase in the demand for crude oil from developing countries, and a sharper than expected cut in non-OPEC supply growth leads to a quicker bottoming out process, and crude oil prices reach $100/barrel by 2022, there could be a 10% upside to our current price estimate for BP.